welch/sportsball/README.md

 ### Uploading to GAE

-To upload this application to your Google App Engine hosting environment, you'll first need to apply for a unique applictation id/name for your deployed app via your console at https://appengine.google.com/ .
+To upload this application to your Google App Engine hosting environment, you'll first need to apply for a unique application id/name for your deployed app via your console at https://appengine.google.com/ .
 Change the first line of the `app.yaml` file in this directory to